Computing algebraic degrees of phylogenetic varieties

-In our work, we also kept track of the number of real solutions to our systems.
-According to our simulations, generally the systems studied do not have real and stochastic solutions.
-Although in a few occasions and for some random initial data we have been able to find one or two stochastic solutions.
-This shows that, from a biological point of view, if one wants to find the point of the variety with stochastic (i.e. biologically meaningful) parameters closest to a given data point, one should take into account the boundary of the variety region defined by distributions that are the image of stochastic parameters.
+The key advantage of the numerical methods versus methods based on Gr\"obner basis computations over a finite field is that one can compute all solutions, and in particular, check the real and positive solutions.
+In practice, in the context of phylogenetics, one wants to find real and positive solutions to the studied problems.
+In our simulations, we also kept track of the number of real solutions to our systems and generally, the systems studied do not have real and stochastic solutions.
+However, on a few occasions and for some random initial data we have been able to find one or two stochastic solutions.
+The number of real solutions slightly increases when the random data point is real but the increase in the number of stochastic, i.e. biologically meaningful, solutions is rather limited.
+This means that, from a biological point of view, if one wants to find the point of the variety with stochastic parameters closest to a given data point, one should take into account the boundary of the variety region defined by distributions that are the image of stochastic parameters.
 This, therefore, adds considerable complexity to the problem of finding the tree and parameters that best explain a given data point.

 Finally, it would be interesting to extend our computations to include small phylogenetic networks.
-Networks, are more general models that allow to considering more complex evolutionary processes such as hybridization and gene flow, see \cite{networks} for a nice introduction to the topic.
-Moreover, we believe that it is possible to design tailored homotopy continuation methods that may allow the computation of significant lower bounds for some of the missing algebraic degrees and we propose to explore this direction further.
+Networks, are more general models that allow to consideration of more complex evolutionary processes such as hybridization and gene flow, see \cite{networks} for a nice introduction to the topic.
+Moreover, we believe that it is possible to design tailored homotopy continuation methods that may allow the computation of significantly lower bounds for some of the missing algebraic degrees and we propose to explore this direction further.